SubmitHub Review - From A Blogger's Perspective

-In fact, I'm so pleased with my first month (and so over fielding random email enquiries in my inbox & the anxiety that goes along with an overrun inbox) that I'm going to start only accepting music submissions through the HIGH FIVE FOR SubmitHub page from here on out.
+In fact, I'm so pleased with my first month (and so over fielding random email enquiries in my inbox & the anxiety that goes along with an overrun inbox) that I'm going to start only accepting music submissions through the HI54 SubmitHub page from here on out.

 There were a lot of tangents I didn't have time to go down, so if you have any questions or comments about SubmitHub or music blogs or etc, feel free to drop them off in the comments below (or shoot me an email / holler on the socials) and I'll do my best to reply in a timely matter.
 If I’m still using SubmitHub in February 2019 I’ll try doing a One Year update, as things change super fast on Submithub (for real, I don’t think I’ve ever used a service where you can suggest a change in the chat and 20 minutes later the creator will say, “refresh, that change has been implemented”).

 However, for now, it looks like I have about 80 submissions piled up over in my SubmitHub queue that I need to go take care of—and since half of those are Premium submissions, that's about $20 more than I'm getting paid to finish writing this pos…